quantenProjects/ws6in1/README.md

 ## Additional Information

 * All times are UTC, also the weather console will be set to UTC
+* Rain is measured in mm (rather than cm as in the original code)

 Now follows information mainly from the original repository by BobAtchley.